tmtxt/tmtxt.github.com/_posts/2013-04-05-google-analytics-for-jekyll-bootstrap.md

 ---
 {% include JB/setup %}

-> This blog post demonstrates how to config and use Google Analytics for Jekyll
+> This blog post demonstrates how to config Google Analytics for Jekyll
 > Bootstrap to monitor website view, user, traffic, etc. The manual on Jekyll
 > Bootstrap site is not so clear and comprehensive for those who is new to
 > Google Analytics and Jekyll Bootstrap.